-If Manchester in the 1980s was defined by the angular, brittle lines of Johnny Marr or the moody bass-driven grooves of New Order, Reg Smithies offered an entirely different sonic universe.
+If Manchester in the 1980s was defined by the angular, brittle lines of Johnny Marr or the moody, bass-driven grooves of New Order, Reg Smithies offered an entirely different sonic universe.
 As the co-guitarist of post-punk icons The Chameleons, Smithies helped build a wall of sound that was both melancholic and massive.
-Following a triumphant return with frontman Mark Burgess, Smithies is currently on the road for the Arctic Moon Tour, supporting their studio album—their first full-length collection of new material in over two decades.
-His work remains a definitive masterclass in how to use texture, space, and delay to create a sprawling sonic atmosphere.
+Following a triumphant return with frontman Mark Burgess, Smithies is currently on the road for the global Arctic Moon Tour, supporting their studio album—their first full-length collection of new material in over two decades.
+His work remains a definitive masterclass in how to use texture, space, and delay to create a sprawling, cinematic sonic atmosphere.

-The Interlocking Fretboard: SGs and Shimmering Verbs
+The Interlocking Fretboard: SGs, Telecasters, and Shimmering Verbs

 3 Essential Chameleons Tracks